WANGJIEKE/ScreenLapse/README.md

 To convert the frames into a video, you may consider using something like [FFmpeg](https://ffmpeg.org/).

-For example, if you want to convert the frames into a 24-FPS video into MP4 format with default settings, you may use the following command.
+For example, if you want to convert the frames into a 24-FPS video in MP4 format with default settings, you may use the following command.

 ```shell script